100% ROI in 7 Days for Atari

 Launching Roller Coaster Tycoon Touch

-After a big launch and featuring by Apple, Atari's DAU (daily active users) started to drop.
-Atari tasked GameChangerSF with stabilizing DAU above 300,000 and growing the user base and total revenue from there.
+After a big launch and featuring by Apple, the growth of Atari's DAU (daily active users) started to reach a limit.
+Atari and GameChangerSF aimed at stabilizing DAU above 300,000 and growing the user base and total revenue from there.
 Positive return on the ad spend (ROAS) was an absolute requirement from day one.

 7 Day Return on Ad Spend

 In the first two months, US and UK accounted for 80% of the marketing spend and 90% of revenue from paid users.
-We later shifted a large portion of the spend to Europe, putting some of the most valuable Tier 1 audiences “on ice” until they refresh.
+Later, a large portion of the spend was shifted to Europe, putting some of the most valuable Tier 1 audiences “on ice” until they refreshed.

-More recently, less than a third of paid users came from US and UK; 12% of paid users came from Brazil.
-Mexico generated 9% of the total revenue with a superior profit margin.
-We see similar good results with certain countries in South East Asia.
+More recently, less than a third of paid users came from US and UK, with more users coming from South America with a superior profit margin.
+Similar good results were seen with certain countries in South East Asia.

 Finding monetizing users in Tier 3 countries in not easy.
-We rely on proprietary data, audience intelligence and bidding algorithms to find users with a high likelihood of becoming big spenders.
+The search relies on proprietary data, audience intelligence and bidding algorithms to find users with a high likelihood of becoming big spenders.